The Coronavirus Aid, Relief, and Economic Security Act Charitable Giving Incentives for United States Citizens

 Suspension and relaxation of percentage limitations for cash gifts

 The other and more important provision to encourage charitable giving is made by Act section 2205 which eliminates the Code § 170 percentage limitations on most cash gifts to public charities.
 Under the law in effect prior to this change, contributions of cash to a public charity were limited to 60% of adjusted gross income.
-(Because of a drafting error in the 2018 tax legislation, it appears that the 60% percentage limitation is only allowable to taxpayers making no noncash contributions in the same year.
-It was expected this would be fixed in technical corrections but that has not yet happened.)
+This means donors can take a tax deduction for contributions up to 100% of their taxable income.
 As with the $300 “above-the-line” deduction discussed above, the suspension of percentage limitations for cash contributions does not apply to gifts to supporting organizations or donor-advised funds.
 Finally, if a contribution exceeds a donor’s adjusted gross income, the excess can be carried over to subsequent years, but subject to the percentage limitations in the carryover years.

 A similar change was made to charitable contributions by corporations.
 Under the law prior to 2020, charitable contributions made by a corporation could not exceed 10% of taxable income with certain adjustments.
 This has been increased to 25% by the Act for cash contributions made in 2020.
 With respect to both individual and corporate cash contributions, the increased deduction is not automatic but must be elected.
 There will undoubtedly be further guidance from the Internal Revenue Service when the time comes to file 2020 tax returns.